 The Office explained that before the entrance into force of the "Cura Italia" decree, they did not have the power to autonomously stay mandatory deadlines, as only the Government is in the position to issue binding laws in this respect.
 According to the Office, the above should not apply to the Board of Appeal proceedings, given that the Board is not an administrative body.
 While the Office has not clarified its position on the treatment of deadlines running before the Board, in our view it would be fair to conclude that also such deadlines are currently stayed, bearing in mind that the Cura Italia decree has stayed all activities involving civil and administrative proceedings.
 The Office further clarified that any national IP rights expiring from 31 January 2020 to 15 April 2020 will remain in force until 15 June 2020.

-We continue to effectively work with all our clients in IP prosecution matters and maintains strong connections with the officers of the Italian Patent and Trademark Office.
+We continue to effectively work with all our clients in IP prosecution matters and maintain strong connections with the officers of the Italian Patent and Trademark Office.
 Many officers have now switched to remote working and the Office has already taken a number of measures to ensure that all ordinary activities and oppositions can be carried out online also during this period.
 Moreover, the general call center services have been now resumed and all officers can be effectively reached via e-mail.
 IP activities are thus continuing without major disruptions and our team expects to handle all matters in the usual fashion.

 Authored by Maria Luce Piattelli